lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 5.5.
 Next, plot the ``topocentricY`` vs. ``topocentricX`` and ``topocentricZ`` vs. ``topocentricX`` distances.
-On the same screen where you generated the plots in previous two steps, click on "Plot Settings" and click on "Add New Chart."
+On the same screen where you generated the plots in previous two steps, click on "+" button to add a new chart.
 First, select ``topocentricY`` for y and ``topocentricX`` for x. and click "Apply" or "OK."
-Next, click on "Plot Settings" and click on "Add New Chart."
+Next, click again on "+" button to add a new chart.
 Select ``topocentricZ`` for y and ``topocentricX`` for x, and click "Apply" or "OK."
 There, the effect of position of the TNO on the sky as a result of Earth's orbital motion is clearly apparent.

  .. figure:: /_static/portal_tut03_step05c.png